top of page

 His House Movie Thumbnail

-Woven into the plot of mystery and suspense are occasional instances of racial and socioeconomic challenges experienced by Blacks in European-dominated regions.
-From being regarded as something less than human to enduring systemic oppression, Weeks raises awareness of this reality.
+Interwoven into the mystery and suspense plot are occasional instances of racial and socioeconomic challenges faced by Blacks in European-dominated regions.
+From being dehumanized to enduring systemic oppression, Weeks raises awareness of this harsh reality.

-I appreciate non-Black writers who risk including Black people as important characters in a plot and underscore the racial barriers that exist in our communities.
-Thank you, to the writers, Felicia Evans and Tony Venables, for incorporating these elements in the His House movie.
+Appreciation goes to the writers, Felicia Evans and Tony Venables, for incorporating these elements into the His House movie.

-Bol and Rial are “assigned” to an apartment, and it becomes evident that their presence is not well received by a few neighbors.
-Bol positively receives the opportunity while Rial holds reservations about their new situation, which is encapsulated in acknowledgment of their surroundings and a connection to her spiritual beliefs.
-Their life soon begins to unravel as they struggle to hold onto reality.
+Bol and Rial are “assigned” to an apartment, and it becomes evident that their presence is not well-received by a few neighbors.
+Bol seizes the opportunity positively, while Rial holds reservations about their new situation, encapsulated in acknowledgment of their surroundings and a connection to her spiritual beliefs.
+Their lives soon unravel as they struggle to hold onto reality.

-I found Mosaku emotionally captivating.
+Mosaku's portrayal is emotionally captivating.
 Her eyes hold both emotion and mystery.
-Rial is the wife who suffers from the psychological torment of loss and pain while dealing with the strain of a marriage that may well be destroyed.
+Rial is the wife suffering from the psychological torment of loss and pain while dealing with the strain of a marriage that may well be destroyed.

-Disiru in the role of Bol showcases his ability to toggle and project an intensity of defeat and threatening aggression.
-One minute I found myself empathizing with him and the next, I’m think he’s a scumbag.
+Dirisu in the role of Bol showcases his ability to toggle and project an intensity of defeat and threatening aggression.
+One minute I found myself empathizing with him, and the next, I think he’s a scumbag.
 You’ll understand what I mean when you watch the movie.
 Nonetheless, I’d like to see both of these actors in more roles in the future.

-His House is currently on Netflix.
-Check it out if you have the time.
+His House is currently streaming on Netflix.
+Make sure to check it out when you have the time.

 We’ll talk again real soon,